mohamedyd/awesome_resources/ml-courses.md

 * [LLM University](https://cohere.com/llmu): Welcome to LLM University, your premier learning destination for mastering Enterprise AI technologies.
 Designed for developers and technical professionals, our hub offers comprehensive resources, expert-led courses, and step-by-step guides to help you start building quickly and stay ahead in the rapidly evolving AI landscape.

+* [RAG++](https://www.wandb.courses/courses/rag-in-production): Practical RAG techniques for engineers: learn production-ready solutions from industry experts to optimize performance, cut costs, and enhance the accuracy and relevance of your applications.

+* [Prompt Evaluations](https://github.com/anthropics/courses/tree/master/prompt_evaluations): Welcome to Anthropic's comprehensive prompt evaluations course.
+Across nine lessons, you will learn everything you need to know to implement evaluations successfully in your workflows with the Anthropic API.
+We recommend that you start from the beginning with the Evaluations 101 lesson, as each lesson builds on key concepts taught in previous ones.

 * [Hugging Face Course](https://www.youtube.com/playlist?list=PLo2EIpI_JMQvWfQndUesu0nPBAtZ9gP1o): this course teaches you all things about hungging face ecosystem.

 * [Large Language Model Course](https://github.com/mlabonne/llm-course): Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.